Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

 \section{Evaluation}

 We present a suite of design space exploration (DSE) case studies to showcase the value of \sys for co-design.
-Unless specified otherwise, all experiments use the ASTRA-sim~\cite{astraSim} simulator to model diverse systems.
+Unless specified otherwise, all experiments use the ASTRA-Sim~\cite{astraSim} simulator to model diverse systems\footnote{ASTRA‑Sim natively supports the Chakra format enabling a proof-of-concept to run \sys-generated workloads.
+In addition, \sys is also being used by proprietary simulators.}.